archivesspace/tech-docs/provisioning/solr.md

 # Running ArchivesSpace with external Solr

-For ArchivesSpace > 3.1.0 this is **required**.
+For ArchivesSpace > 3.1.1 this is **required**.
 For previous versions it is optional.

-ArchivesSpace "offically" supports the version indicated in [solrconfig.xml](https://github.com/archivesspace/archivesspace/blob/master/solr/solrconfig.xml#L7).
+ArchivesSpace "officially" supports the version indicated in [solrconfig.xml](https://github.com/archivesspace/archivesspace/blob/master/solr/solrconfig.xml#L7).
 That refers to a version that is used for development and tested between release cycles.

-If you are already running Solr externally, using configuration dervied from a 3.1.0 or earlier ArchivesSpace then it should continue to work, as for the transition from embedded to external Solr the configuration files have only been updated to resolve deprecations.
+If you are already running Solr externally using a configuration derived from a 3.1.1 or earlier ArchivesSpace then it should continue to work, as for the transition from embedded to external Solr the configuration files have only been updated to resolve deprecations.
-However to support a custom set of Solr configuration files (i.e. not the exact files provided with an ArchivesSpace release) you must set `AppConfig[:solr_verify_checksums] = false` in `config.rb`.
+To support a custom set of Solr configuration files (i.e. not the exact files provided with an ArchivesSpace release), however, you must set `AppConfig[:solr_verify_checksums] = false` in `config.rb`.
 Alternatively if you would like to use the verify checksums feature you can place a copy of your schema and solrconfig xml files in the ArchivesSpace release `solr` directory, overwriting those provided by ArchivesSpace.

 **Note: the ArchivesSpace Program Team can only provide support for Solr deployments using the "officially" supported version with the standard configuration provided by the application.
-Everything else will be treated as "best effort" community led support.**
+Everything else will be treated as "best effort" community-led support.**

 ## Install Solr